grisuno/LazyOwn/UTILS.md

 str: The hash content from the selected file as a single string.
 If no files are found or an invalid
      selection is made, an empty string is returned.

+## is_digit
+Check if the given character is a digit.

+Args:
+    the_digit (str): The character to check.

+Returns:
+    bool: True if the character is a digit, False otherwise.

+## crack_password
+Crack a Cisco Type 7 password.

+Args:
+    crypttext (str): The encrypted password in Type 7 format.

+Returns:
+    str: The cracked plaintext password or an empty string if invalid.

+## get_terminal_size
+No description available.

+## halp
+No description available.

 ## wrapper
 internal wrapper of internal function to implement multiples rhost to operate.